-- 1. Place search constraints into the Query Form (top left corner) at https://almascience.org/asax - 2.
-Use the checkboxes to select observations of interest and hit "Request download" (top right) - 3.
-Use the checkboxes to select files of interest and hit "Download selected" - 4.
-Use one of the proposed download methods to save the selected files onto your computer
+- 1. Place search constraints into the Query Form (top left corner) at https://almascience.org/aq - 2.
+Use the checkboxes to select observations of interest and hit "Download" (top right) - 3.
+Use the checkboxes in the pop-up to select files of interest and hit "Download" - 4.
+Use the generated download script to save the selected files onto your computer

-The functionalities offered by the ALMA Science Archive (ASA) for each of these four steps are detailed in sections 3.2, 3.3, 3.4 and 3.6, respectively.
+The functionalities offered by the ALMA Science Archive (ASA) for each of these four steps are detailed in sections 3.2, 3.3, 3.4.1 and 3.6, respectively.